Ella-Hoeppner/Quoot/README.md

     * lazy iff input is lazy
   * skip
     * takes >=1 args, first must be a list and rest are indeces to skip
-    * 2 args: list and an index, returns a list without the value at that index
-    * 3 args: list, start, end, returns a list skipping the values between start and end
     * lazy iff list is lazy
+  * insert
+    * 3 args: list, index, and value
   * skip-range
     * 3 args, basically the opposite of sublist
     * lazy iff list is lazy